admin-cf-1/cardano-coin-selection/information/specification.md

  1. #### Remaining UTxO List

-    This is initially equal to the given /initial UTxO set/ parameter, sorted into /descending order of coin value/.
+    This is initially equal to the [initial UTxO set](#initial-utxo-set), sorted into _descending order of coin value_.

-    The /head/ of the list is always the remaining UTxO entry with the /largest coin value/.
+    The _head_ of the list is always the remaining UTxO entry with the _largest coin value_.

-    Entries are incrementally removed from the /head/ of the list as the algorithm proceeds, until the list is empty.
+    Entries are incrementally removed from the _head_ of the list as the algorithm proceeds, until the list is empty.

  2. #### Unpaid Output List

-    This is initially equal to the given /output list/ parameter, sorted into /descending order of coin value/.
+    This is initially equal to the [requested output list](#requested-output-list), sorted into _descending order of coin value_.

-    The /head/ of the list is always the unpaid output with the /largest coin value/.
+    The _head_ of the list is always the unpaid output with the _largest coin value_.

-    Entries are incrementally removed from the /head/ of the list as the algorithm proceeds, until the list is empty.
+    Entries are incrementally removed from the _head_ of the list as the algorithm proceeds, until the list is empty.

  3. #### Accumulated Coin Selection

-    This is initially /empty/.
+    The [accumulated coin selection](#coin-selection) is initially _empty_.

-    Entries are incrementally added as each output is paid for, until the /unpaid output list/ is empty.
+    Entries are incrementally added as each output is paid for, until the _unpaid output list_ is empty.

 ### Cardinality Rules